danielsiwiec/leanoverboard.com/_posts/2015-03-06-generate-Github-Pages.md

 ---

 Sometimes, you just need to host a simple, static HTML page on the web.
 GitHub makes it much easier, with the introduction of the [GitHub Pages](https://pages.github.com/) service.
+There's still a couple steps required to get started with GitHub pages.
+Introducing **gh-deploy**.
 This module leverages this service and automates the whole setup.

 ## Prerequisites